MichaelCurrin/dev-cheatsheets/cheatsheets/vscode-extensions/index.md

 layout: listing
 ---

-If you are new developing an extension from scratch, see one of the links in Resources.
+If you are new to developing an extension from scratch, see one of the Beginner links in the Resources section.